 Have you ever baked banana nut bread and it tasted fine but it just lacked something?
-The flavors were all there but they just didn’t pop or maybe the flavors were just not true enough?
-Your expectations were just not met?
+The flavors were all there but they just didn’t pop?
+Or maybe the flavors were just not true enough?
+Were your expectations just not met?

 - 2 eggs